-The penalty provides for specific deterrence through:

-- The oral reprimand which will assist the Member with understanding how her actions are perceived by both fellow members of the profession and the public; and - The 4 month suspension of the Member's certificate of registration which will signal to the Member that this type of misconduct is unacceptable.
+The proposed penalty provides for specific deterrence through the oral reprimand and the 4 month suspension of the Member's certificate of registration.
+The oral reprimand will assist the Member with gaining a greater understanding of how her actions are perceived by both the nursing profession and the public.
+The 4 month suspension of the Member's certificate of registration sends a message to the Member that this conduct is not acceptable.
+It will also deter the Member from repeating the conduct.

-The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert and review of the College's publications which will assist with returning the Member back to ethical nursing practice.
+The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert and review of the College's publications, which will assist the Member with returning to ethical nursing practice.

-Overall, the public is protected through the 12 months of employer notification which will provide a heightened level of oversight on the Member's return to practice.
+Overall, the public is protected through the 12 months of employer notification, which will provide a heightened level of oversight on the Member's return to nursing practice.